Key takeaways

 2. RFID badges

-Most RFID models consist of a standalone reader to be installed next to the door.
+Most RFID models consist of a standalone reader that is installed next to the door.
 However, RFID door locks with built-in RFID readers on door handles are also an option.

 3. Scannable badges